 - Severe migraines or lower back pain during your period

 - Allergies that get worse around your period

-- Bleeding between periods
+- Vaginal bleeding between periods

-Pain from Endometriosis
+Pain From Endometriosis

 Endometriosis and Infertility